Managing SNMP

 [no] snmp-server switch trap {cpu-load <cpu-load>| cpu-load 5min <cpu-load5>| cpu-load 15min <cpu-load15>| fm-flow-table-util <util>| mem-free <mem-free>| percent-idle <percent> | percent-utilization <percent>| psu-status <psu-status>| fan-status <fan-status> | link- status <link-status> | auth-fail | thermal [all | failed | good | missing | <interval> <min-temp> <max- temp>]

-The following keywords can be used with the snmp-server switch trap command.
+Use the following keywords with the snmp-server switch trap command as required.

 • auth-fail: Sends a trap when an authentication attempt fails.